ADimeo/MensaQueueBot/README.md

 - Allows users to report current queue length
 	- Stores these reports without allowing direct inference of who reported it
 	- Reports are stored in a sqlite database
+        - Users can collect internetpoints for their reports
 - Allows users to request the current queue length
 - Allows to define messages that should be sent to users the next time they interact with the bot
     - In praxis, this is mostly used for changelogs